 Dr. Quang Le, a dermatologist, treated Cinque after Dr. Wallach.
 His efforts to control her rosacea outbreaks were unavailing.
 He opined that the exacerbation of Cinque’s rosacea was caused by the chemical peel.
 He explained that damage to the top and mid-dermal layer of her skin changed her condition from one that was easily controlled to one that was difficult to control.
 He expected her to need a lifetime of treatment.
 He suggested that she explore laser treatment.

-Cinque eventually stopped seeing Dr. Wallach and Dr. Le and stopped taking her medications.
+Cinque eventually stopped seeing Doctors Wallach and Le and stopped taking her medications.
 She testified that the medications were not working and she did not obtain further treatment from dermatologists because the treatment was ineffective.

 Dr. Thomas Zaydon, a cosmetic surgeon, testified that the chemical peel had removed the skin’s protective barrier, permanently damaging Cinque’s face, producing scarring and aggravating her rosacea.
 He testified that a chemical peel should not be administered to a person with rosacea because it penetrates the skin’s protective barrier and worsens the inflammatory process.

 Dr. Zaydon opined that Cinque suffered from a permanent injury to her skin and would suffer from periodic outbursts of rosacea.
 He testified that Cinque would never regain the appearance she had prior to the chemical peel and that she would need a lifetime of dermatological care.

 Dr. Zaydon testified about various treatments that might benefit Cinque in the future, including laser treatments, stem cell treatment, and a deep tissue facioplasty.
 He also projected the cost of each treatment.